So who is…

 I went to COFA for a Master degree to get back in the video production area and the result was outstanding.
 Yes, I can do videos.

 Strange Places, where Everywhere Is

 Those nine years in Sydney, mostly with the significant one, came to an end.
 I made a fresh start back in Bangkok at the same time with a job offer as an online producer for World Bank Bangkok Office.
 That went on for four years.
-Now I’m in Washington DC and Bangkok.
+And then I went back and forth between Washington DC and Bangkok.
 Now, I’m embarking on a new adventure as a digital nomad.
 All of these new places, new countries, and new experiences sound exciting, right?
 For me, that put me through a lot of grievances before I get acquainted with them.
 It takes months and years.
 But I do it anyway when there’s an opportunity because it flexes your resilience.
 And also, a strange place also refers to a state of mind.
 There was a deep dark phase that I’ve been through.
 Like moving cities, I find ways to deal with it.
 That leads to the last point.

 The Beauty of Life, because It Calls

-I see something interesting from the surrounding: chirping of birds in the backyard, texture of back lanes, movements of an abandoned sofa, and decadence of celebration.
+I see something interesting from surroundings: the chirping of birds in the backyard, texture of back lanes, abandoned chairs, discarded PPE, and decadence of celebration.
 There are meanings to everything.
 This is how I get through and get sparkled.
 Most of all, I see things can get better.
 I have gotten better.
 I can get better.
-It could be another long way but there always be a way.
+It could be a long way but there always be a way.
 Optimism drives me.
 I’m an idealist.